Euphredes/Greanleaf/README.txt

            Detention

-Ten Psychiatric Evaluations across
+Ten Psychiatric Inpatient Admissions across Massachusetts, Connecticut,
- Massachusetts, Connecticut, New York,
- New Jersey, Pennsylvania, and
+ New York, New Jersey, Pennsylvania, and Maryland.
- Maryland.
 Bridgewater State Hospital in
  Bridgewater Massachusetts.
 Worcester Recovery Center in